XiaohangZhan/dist-framework/README.md

-## A generic framework for distributed training with PyTorch.
+## A prototype for distributed training with PyTorch.

 ### Features